TannerHicks02/challenge-17/README.md

 ## Author

-This tutorial was created by [Your Name].
+This tutorial was created by [Tanner Hicks].
 You can find more of my work on my [GitHub profile](https://github.com/TannerHicks02).